 This program also offers candidates with a dual degree option of the HKU Master of Social Sciences in Nonprofit Management plus the Master of Public Affairs (MPA) from the School of Public and Environmental Affairs (SPEA) at the Indiana University (IU), Bloomington.

 Full Time (one year, with intensive on-campus teaching week on a monthly basis and online distant learning, supplemented by visits, seminars and study trips)

 Programme Entrance Requirements

-Applicants must hold a Bachelor's degree with honours of HKU or equivalent qualifications from comparable institutions and preferably have three years of relevant working experience in the public, private or nonprofit sectors.
-Those with qualifications other than an honours degree will be considered on their individual merits.
+Applicants shall hold a Bachelor's degree of HKU or an equivalent qualification from a comparable institution, and preferably have three years of relevant post-qualification working experience in the public, private or nonprofit sectors.
+Candidates with qualifications other than a Bachelor's degree will be considered on their individual merits.
 Qualifying examinations to test the applicants' abilities to follow the prescribed courses and/or interviews may be conducted.

 Programme Admissions Advisor

 |Dr Lori Noguchi|

 List of Programmes